School of Communication

 In addition to, and independent of, the requirements set by the School of Communication, students must satisfy the Undergraduate Registration Requirement.

-The Department of Radio/Television/Film offers only the BACMN, which has a foreign language requirement.
+The Department of Radio/Television/Film offers only the BACMN, which has a language requirement.

 The Departments of Performance Studies and Theatre (including dance) offer both the BSCMN and BACMN.
-The BACMN has a foreign language requirement but the BSCMN does not.
+The BACMN has a language requirement, but the BSCMN does not.

-Students in programs with a foreign language requirement must demonstrate two-year proficiency in a classical or modern foreign language.
+Students in programs with a language requirement must demonstrate two-year proficiency in a classical or modern language other than English.
 Proficiency is defined as competence in the work covered through the final quarter of a college-level second-year language course sequence (or equivalent as determined by each foreign language department).
 Students who enroll for course credit to satisfy the proficiency requirement must earn a grade no lower than C– in the final course of the second-year course sequence.
 This proficiency is established in precisely the same manner as in the Weinberg College of Arts and Sciences; see the Weinberg College section of this catalog.

 General Requirements

-A transfer student will be required to complete a minimum of 21 credits at Northwestern, and at least 11 of those credits in the School of Communication.
+Transfer students are required to complete a minimum of 21 of their 42 credits at Northwestern, and at least 11 of those credits in the School of Communication.
 An advising meeting is required before the first registration for all transfer students.

 School Requirements